 The aftermath of the UCS work-in

-By the 2000s there was growing concern that, despite it still being living history and the publication of several books about shipbuilding on the Clyde (for example, Bellamy 2001; Johnman Johnston, 2001; Morrison 2003), popular reminiscences of the UCS dispute (and Glasgow’s working-class heritage more generally) were beginning to wane, especially among Glasgow’s youth.
-Indeed, teacher and poet David Betteridge claimed that it had got to the point of UCS ‘being confused with a clothing store in Clydebank’, prompting him and several veterans of the dispute to edit an anthology of (some reprinted, others newly commissioned) UCS-related songs and poems to celebrate the work-in’s 40th anniversary.
+Given the above context it is perhaps unsurprising that by the 2000s there was growing concern that, despite it still being living history and the publication of several books about shipbuilding on the Clyde (for example, Bellamy 2001; Johnman and Johnston 2001; Morrison 2003), popular reminiscences of the UCS dispute (and Glasgow’s working-class heritage more generally) were beginning to wane, especially among Glasgow’s youth.18 Indeed, teacher and poet David Betteridge (2011, 21) claimed that it had got to the point of UCS ‘being confused with a clothing store in Clydebank’, prompting him and several veterans of the dispute to edit an anthology of (some reprinted, others newly commissioned) UCS-related songs and poems to celebrate the work-in’s 40th anniversary.
 Much of the chosen material was composed and performed by renowned Scottish folksingers and poets (a few of whom had worked as shipyard apprentices in their youth and had helped to organise UCS benefit gigs): Jimmy MacGregor, Danny Kyle, Matt McGinn, Jim Mclean, Alistair MacDonald, Leo Coyle, Geordie McIntyre, Arthur Johnstone, Bill Sutherland, Jim Aitken, Tessa Ransford, Edwin Morgan, Aonghas MacNeacail, Gerda Stevenson, Brain Whittingham, Donna Franceschild, Alistair Findlay, Chrys Salt, George McEwan, among others.
 Whilst the various lyrics convey a range of emotions and interpretation, the collection leaves the reader in no doubt that the UCS work-in was a monumental triumph for the labour movement and is a lasting testimony to what can be achieved when trade unions coordinate democratically (led by principled rank and filers from the bottom up) and in broad alliance with other progressive socio-political forces.
 To take just one example:

 Can we combine to build afresh that bold idea